Code-Institute-Submissions/Vaxholm/README.md

 - ### Gallery
 - Show many different aspect of Vaxholm.
-- Not to many or to few to show what can give.
+- Not to many or to few to show what experience one can gain.

 - ### Contact
 - A form to make it easy for one take contact for anyone who get interrested.